 Water parameters

-Cherry barbs have relatively adaptable water parameter requirements, but it’s important to maintain suitable conditions to ensure their well-being.
-Here are the recommended water parameters:
+Cherry barbs are relatively adaptable to various water parameters, but maintaining optimal conditions is crucial for their health and well-being.
+Here are the recommended water parameters for cherry barbs:

-• Temperature: Ideally, the water temperature should be maintained between 72°F and 79°F (22°C to 26°C).
-This range closely mimics their natural habitat in Sri Lanka.
+- Temperature: Maintain the water temperature between 72°F and 79°F (22°C to 26°C) to closely match their natural habitat in Sri Lanka.

-• pH Level: Cherry Barbs prefer a slightly acidic to neutral pH range of 6.0 to 7.5.
-Aim to keep the pH stable within this range to provide a suitable environment for them.
+- pH Level: Cherry barbs thrive in a slightly acidic to neutral pH range of 6.0 to 7.5.
+Keeping the pH stable within this range will provide a comfortable environment for them.

-• Water Hardness: They can tolerate a range of water hardness levels, but it’s best to keep the water on the slightly softer side.
+- Water Hardness: While cherry barbs can tolerate a range of water hardness levels, they prefer slightly softer water.
 Aim for a general hardness (GH) of 5 to 12 degrees and a carbonate hardness (KH) of 2 to 8 degrees.

-• Ammonia, Nitrite, and Nitrate Levels: It’s important to regularly test and maintain low levels of ammonia, nitrite, and nitrate in the aquarium.
-Ammonia and nitrite should ideally be undetectable, while nitrate should be kept below 20 parts per million (ppm).
+- Ammonia, Nitrite, and Nitrate Levels: Regularly test and maintain low levels of ammonia, nitrite, and nitrate.
+Ammonia and nitrite should ideally be undetectable, while nitrate should be kept below 20 parts per million (ppm) to ensure a healthy environment.

 Filtration

 To achieve and maintain these water parameters, proper filtration and regular water changes are essential.
-Using a good-quality filter will help remove waste and maintain water quality.
-Regularly testing the water parameters with a reliable test kit will allow you to monitor and adjust them as needed.
+Using a high-quality filter helps remove waste and keep the water clean.
+Regular water changes are crucial for replenishing essential minerals and maintaining overall water quality.

 Tank mates